CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 Generally, it is useful to be able to react to state changes in bundles.
 The core framework offers a `BundleListener` to do this, but it is limited in its functionality on its own.

 The main issue with the `BundleListener` is that it only gives the user information on the bundle state changes _after_ the listener is registered, not the full history of bundle states.
 Therefore, the user will not find out about any bundles that have been in a certain state since before the `BundleListener` was registered.
-The BundleTracker, on the other hand, provides the full history of states for bundles (initial, transitory, and current).
+The `BundleTracker`, on the other hand, provides the full history of states for bundles (initial, transitory, and current).

 To discover this prior information without a `BundleTracker`, a user might loop over the previously installed bundles before starting the `BundleListener`.
 In a multithreaded context however, this creates synchronization problems that are non-trivial to solve.
 Since bundles can be installed or uninstalled at any time, it is possible for a bundle added by the user's loop to be uninstalled before the listener is registered.
 That state change gets missed using this workaround.

-Currently, Declarative Services works around the lack of a `BundleTracker` using a method similar to the one described above.
+Currently, Declarative Services (DS) works around the lack of a `BundleTracker` using a method similar to the one described above.
 In the `SCRActivator`, DS registers a `BundleListener`with a callback to respond to changes in bundle states.
 Then, it loops through the active bundles in the `BundleContext` to manually trigger the same callback on them.
 This workaround will find bundles started before the listener is registered, but creates other problems.
 Namely, if a bundle is started in between these two operations, it could cause the callback to be triggered twice on that bundle.

 __Note__: The issues with the `BundleListener` necessitating a `BundleTracker` are mirrored by the `ServiceListener` and the `ServiceTracker`, which has been implemented in the CppMicroServices core framework.